-Parties within the DoD and Federal Government's computing environments can obtain the applicable STIG from the Cyber Exchange website at https://cyber.mil/.
-This site contains the latest copies of STIGs, SRGs, and other related security information.
-Those without a Common Access Card (CAC) that has DoD Certificates can obtain the STIG from https://public.cyber.mil/.
+Parties within the DoD and Federal Government's computing environments can obtain the applicable STIG from the Information Assurance Support Environment (IASE) website.
+This site contains the latest copies of any STIGs, SRGs, and other related security information.
+The address for the IASE site is http://iase.disa.mil/.